 After the session her shoulder felt easier and she slept well that night, without painkillers.
 The next day, the pain was gone and hasn’t returned in 6 months.

 Dawn came to see me with right shoulder and neck pain.
-After her first 2 sessions, the shoulder pain had gone and hasn’t returned since.
+After her first 2 sessions of massage in Whitchurch, the shoulder pain had gone and hasn’t returned since.
 The neck pain, however, has been more persistent.
 Over the course of 6 months, through regular sessions and diligently practised aftercare, we have seen a significant shift.